MileHacker Logo

 Transportation & Routing

-• Express Transportation: For airport or bus terminal transfers, authorized airport taxis or ride-sharing apps (Uber, DiDi) give rapid, direct routes.
+• Express Transportation: For airport or bus terminal transfers, authorized airport taxis or ride-hailing-sharing apps (Uber, DiDi) have quick, direct routes.

 • Efficient Routing: Group attractions by proximity.
 The Zócalo, Cathedral, Malecon, and Naval Museum are walkable from each other.
-Utilize ride-sharing-sharing for journeys between distinct zones.
+Use ride-sharing a ride for journeys between distinct zones.

 Connectivity